fpelletier-gh/baby-journal-MVC/README.md

 # Baby journal

-A simple app to create posts for events happening to your babies as they are growing.
+A MVC application to create posts for events happening to your babies as they are growing.

-The goal of this project was to learn the MVC pattern using Django, Postgresql, Bootstrap 4 and deploy it on a self manage linux server.
+The goal of this project was to build an application with the MVC pattern using Django, Postgresql, Bootstrap 4 and deploy it on a self manage linux server.

 [Live preview](https://babyjournal.francispelletier.ca)